CalvinChhour/fellers-bot/README.md

 }

 ```
+Fill in the discord auth token and mongo uri
 > you can grab this token from the [Discord Devloper Portal](https://discordapp.com/developers/applications/) dm Calvin for access.
+> also dm calvin for mogno uri

 3) run `npm run start` and the bot should be up and running.